JolanDUBOIS/ecmwf-utils/README.md

 Configuration is read from `./config/config.yml`.
 Important settings are:

+- `name`: string — optional identifier for the configuration, stored in the retrieval index for traceability.
+Defaults to `default` if not provided.
 - `model`: string — ECMWF model to query (either `hres` or `ens`)
 - `level`: string — the level to query (currently only `surface` supported)
 - `retrieval_mode`: string — whether to retrieve a grid or a single point (either `grid` or `point`)
+- `batch_issue`: bool or int — controls batching of issue datetimes during retrieval.
+  - If `False`, each issue datetime is queried independently (one request per issue).
+  - If an integer `N > 0`, issue datetimes are grouped into batches spanning `N` consecutive days, and each batch is retrieved in a single request.
+This reduces the number of API calls at the cost of larger individual requests.
 - `format`: string — the format of the output files (either `netcdf` for `.nc` files or `grib2` for `.grib` files)
 - `variables`: list of string — ECMWF parameter codes to request (e.g. `['2t', '10u', '10v']`)
 - `issue_hours`: list of string — hours of the day to retrieve the issued forecasts (e.g. `["00", "12"]` for model `hres` or `["00", "06", "12", "18"]` for model `ens`)